The Art of Flower Photography-$29.00

 Alaska Wilderness Images Highly recommended.
 An imaginative, rousing glimpse into the thought process, and workflow of this prolific artist, and skilled technician.

 Denise is a master at what I classify as new media fine art photography.
 The techniques in this eBook are certain to help you imagine and execute your own artistic vision.
 The utterly brilliant cover image clearly illustrates photography taken to a fresh creative dimension.

-My first visit to Bosque del Apache was in 2010 as a co-leader for Arthur Morris on his IPT (Instructional Photo Tour).
 The photographic opportunities and the overwhelming number of birds along with the gorgeous sunrise and sunset colors took me by surprise.
 I fell in love with the natural beauty of the place, it felt as though my soul was touched.
 When I returned home I immediately started writing down my thoughts and compiling my many images.
 I knew I needed to get an eBook together and share this magical place.
 I used to wonder what the draw to Bosque was- now I know.
 This is the kind of place you need to experience for yourself.
 I am hoping that my eBook will give you inspiration to create the type of images that only come from deep inside.
 I want to fill your head with visions of color and light and soft romantic hues.
 Free your inner creativity and express yourself through your images utilizing ideas and thoughts that you may not have had before reading my eBook.